danigleba/matching-startup-mentors-and-mentees/README.md

 Week 2.
 <br>
 Find a mentor who's already done it, and get your Startup to $10k MRR ASAP Every successful entrepreneur had a mentor to show them the path.
-Get mentored by other entrepreneurs making $10k+ MRR and take your Startup to the next level.

-Mentor an entrepreneur on the come-up and turn your knowledge into cash Get equity in early-stage startups by mentoring their founders.
+Get mentored by other entrepreneurs making $10k+ MRR and take your Startup to the next level. - Mentor an entrepreneur on the come-up and turn your knowledge into cash.
+Get equity in early-stage startups by mentoring their founders.
 Help them get Product-Market-Fit and turn your experience into an asset.

 Check it out <a href="https://plato.danigleba.com" target="_blank">here</a>.